Jopp-gh/Obsidian-Dune84/README.md

 ### Folders

 - apply folder colors, prefix your folder names with numbers (up to 10 colors, eg. "0 Name", "1 Name")
-- apply [folder icons](https://github.com/Jopp-gh/Obsidian-Dune83/blob/main/folder%20keywords) by adding keywords to folder names (wiki use snippet link)
+- apply [folder icons](https://github.com/Jopp-gh/Obsidian-Dune83/blob/main/folder%20keywords) by adding keywords to folder names
+- Drag n Drop -to move your files from folders to your root folder, drag file(s) over the top of your last folder.
+A blue area will appear where you can drop your file(s)

 ### Tables